Playing Out Story

 Playing Out has its roots in discussions amongst like-minded parents in South Bristol.
 Our neighbourhood is close to the city centre, with mostly terraced housing, few green spaces and busy roads.
 It is also a thriving mixed community with a culture of local action.

 As our children grew up, we started to feel frustrated that their freedom to play out was so restricted, mainly because of traffic.
-We talked around the issue and did what we could to let our own kids play out on pavements and in the park but it felt like something significant needed to change.
+We did what we could to let our own kids play out on pavements and in the park but it felt like something significant needed to change.

 Then neighbours Alice Ferguson and Amy Rose hit on an idea.
 They knew you could apply to have a street party – why not use this procedure to simply close the street to traffic one day after school, giving over the space for children to play out freely?